bitcoin/bitcoin/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run Dash on your native platform.
+The following are some helpful notes on how to run Dash Core on your native platform.

 ### Unix